ratgdo/homekit-ratgdo/README.md

 This is a common problem.
 Be sure to check all of the "rooms" in the Home app.
 If you really can't find it, you can try un-pairing and re-pairing the device, paying close attention to the room you select after adding it.

+### Unable to Pair
+> I get a message [Unable to Add Accessory: The setup code is incorrect.](https://github.com/ratgdo/homekit-ratgdo/issues/97)

+We have had a number of users that have encountered this error that was a result of running HomeBrdige with the Bounjour-HAP mDNS backend.
+You can find more details in the issue thread, but the short story is to consider changing that backend to Avahi or Ciao.

 ### How do I re-pair my ratgdo?